 In addition to individual prizes the competition awarded a special prize to Leatherhead Trinity School, whose pupils sent in the most entries to the competition.

-The winners will receive their prizes on The Deepdene Trail Grand Opening Day, 10th September at 12.30pm, presented by Jane Bourgeois, Committee member of Dorking Decorative and Fine Arts Society.
+The winners received their prizes on The Deepdene Trail's Grand Opening Day, 10th September at 12.30pm, with prizes presented by Jane Bourgeois, Committee member of Dorking Decorative and Fine Arts Society.

-The Trail will be open to visitors from 10am for all to discover the stunning landscape views across Surrey, witness the surprising architectural features within the gardens and learn about the important role this estate's enigmatic owners once played in shaping international arts, architecture and design.
+The Trail is open to visitors from 10am for all to discover the stunning landscape views across Surrey, witness the surprising architectural features within the gardens and learn about the important role this estate's enigmatic owners once played in shaping international arts, architecture and design.

-The winning works will also be on display at Dorking Halls for one week commencing 10th September.
+The winning works were also on display at Dorking Halls for one week in September 2016.